 1. Acute injury (soft tissue damage, strained muscles):

-Unless there is an underlying back weakness or old injury, most acute injuries can be relieved within 3 acupuncture treatments, providing it is treated quickly and you rest to allow your back to recover.
+Unless there is an underlying back weakness or old injury, in my experience most acute injuries can be relieved within 3 Neuro Needling treatments, providing it is treated quickly and you rest to allow your back to recover.

 2. Misalignment of vertebrae:

 Misalignment can be fixed by osteopathic or chiropractic techniques, however if the muscles become weak or the tendons over-stretched, the vertebrae may continue to go out.
-This is where strengthening exercises, herbs and acupuncture can help constrict and tone the muscles.
+This is where strengthening exercises, herbs and Neuro Needling can help constrict and tone the muscles.

 If the misalignment has caused a lot of inflammation and the body is not able to clear it, you need to increase blood flow to the area and relax the nerves so that the inflammation and damaged tissue can be cleared.
 If this step is not taken then simply putting the vertebrae back in won’t permanently fix the problem.
 Again, it all relates back to properly diagnosing the nature of the underlying cause of the misalignment.